The Pros and Cons of Being a PRN Occupational Therapist

 When you’re a full-time OT, you will likely have a consistent caseload of patients that you are able to see from the beginning of their rehab journey all the way to the end.

-With full time, you’re able to get to know each person and build a relationship while helping them achieve their goals.
+Working full time, you’re able to get to know each person and build a relationship while helping them achieve their goals.
 There is nothing more special than helping people with their rehab journey and celebrating each milestone as things progress.

 When you’re PRN and working all over the place, you don’t usually get this benefit and may only work with a patient once.
 If you’re missing this aspect, pick up multiple days in a row in one setting like inpatient rehab or subacute rehab.
-You’re more likely to work with people more than once and can see some of that progress.
+You’re more likely to work with patients more than once and can see some of that progress.

 Less Mentoring for New Grads